Best AI Writing Tools for Content Agencies 2026: Tested, Ranked & Compared

 - Brand Voice profiles (multiple per account, client-isolated)

-- Jasper Campaigns — plan and run multi-channel content from a single brief
+- Jasper Campaigns — plan and execute multi-channel content from a single brief

 - Native integrations with Surfer SEO, Google Docs, Chrome, and Webflow